l1on/meal-order/README.md

 to the one with the lowest rating.

 Then for each restaurant, we make it prioritize all the requests for special meals (vegetarian, gluten free, nut free and fish free) over the one for general (others) meals.
-Among the special meals, the restaurant is instructed to always prioritize those with a higher number of requests.
+In the scope of special meals, the restaurant is instructed to always prioritize those with a higher number of requests.

 Any unfufilled meals will be passed down to the next restaurant.
-If there're still unfulfilled meals after going through all the restaurants, we'll simply give an empty recommandation, signaling that fulfilling the original request is an unachievable goal.
+If there're still unfulfilled meals after going through all the restaurants, we'll simply give an empty recommandation, signaling that fulfilling the original request is unachievable.

 ## How to run a local instance
 1. Make sure you have [Docker](https://www.docker.com/community-edition#/download) installed.